grace-sanford/Foundations-Milestone-Bookshelf-App-Project/README.md

 General Code

-    Bookshelf is refactored so that map is used to generate DOM elements from the array of books. check Design choices are explained and documented in comments.
-    DOM elements are styled via CSS. check
+    Bookshelf is refactored so that map is used to generate DOM elements from the array of books. check Design choices are explained and documented in comments. check DOM elements are styled via CSS. check

 Favorite Feature